Stanford GSB MBA Application Essay Tips & Deadlines [2020 – 2021]

 Result: What was the impact of your actions on you and others and why does it matter?

-Given the character limit, you will need to be concise.
+Given the character limit, you clearly need to be concise.

 For expert guidance with your Stanford GSB MBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
 We’ve helped hundreds of applicants get accepted to Stanford’s MBA program and look forward to helping you too!